Plynk investment app Download App

 One important factor to consider before selling an investment is the impact of taxes.

-Taxes on investments: Capital gains
+Taxes on investments you sell: Capital gains

 If you sell an investment for more than what you bought it for, you’ll pay taxes on the amount of money you make.
 This type of tax is called “capital gains” tax.